manveenmeng/speach2notes/README.md

 # speach2notes
-This program will convert speech to organized Notes for further use.
+This program will convert speech to organized Notes using Whisper OpenAI for further use.